mikhailmtion/web-ifc-viewer/README.md

 `npm install web-ifc-viewer` or `yarn add web-ifc-viewer`

+## View changes with hot reload
+In root progect start command `npm run dev`.
+If you has a error message, you need use bash(no powershell) and run this command:
+`cd viewer && (npm run watch &) && cd ../example && (npm run watch&) && (npm run start&)`

 ## Quick setup

 First, create a JavaScript file that imports the library and creates a scene: